 He has good cause for concern.
 Research shows that negative rates in Europe and Japan may be backfiring, hurting bank profits and affecting banks' ability to offer loans.

 For consumers, the best preparation is to stick to basic, healthy financial habits.
 Namely, build your savings, be mindful when spending, and keep your long-term goals in mind.
 Negative rates may or may not become a reality, and you shouldn't start making bad decisions while getting your hopes up that your credit card issuer will bail you out.
+It's unlikely that U.S. shoppers would ever get paid to borrow money.

 "For consumers, let's get one thing straight about negative interest rates — no one is going to pay you to take out a loan," McBride told NBC News.